Intel Core i5 vs i7: Which One Is Worth Your Money in 2026?

 - i5 processors typically come with fewer cores and threads

-- i7 processors include more cores and support advanced multitasking through technologies like hyper-threading
+- i7 processors include more cores and support advanced multitasking through hyper-threading

 2. Cache Size (Why i7 Handles Bigger Workloads Better)